 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-For most tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
+For most tumors, a biopsy is the only way to make a definitive cancer diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has spread.
+For example, imaging tests may be used to find out whether the cancer has spread.

 Age and medical condition

-- Type of tumor suspected
+Type of tumor suspected

-- Signs and symptoms
+Signs and symptoms

 Previous test results

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 Arteriogram (also called angiogram).
 An arteriogram is a way for doctors to see inside the arteries.
 A small amount of a contrast medium is injected into an artery, making it appear on an x-ray.
 A surgeon may use this test to help plan surgery.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definitive diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer; this is called staging.
+If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer.
+This is called staging.

-The next section helps explain the different stages for this type of cancer.
-Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.
+The next section in this guide is Stages , and it explains the system doctors use to describe the extent of the disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.